 The stock iOS keyboard boasts a pretty simple design which Apple has been carrying along for years.
 It’s so simplistic that it has become a visual epitome for touch keyboards in smartphones.

-I’ve met people with overly themed third-party virtual keyboards living in their smartphones, having a photo of themselves or their pet as a background; which makes reading the letters on the keyboard utterly difficult.
+I’ve met people with overly themed third-party virtual keyboards living in their smartphones, having a photo of themselves or their pet as a background; which makes reading the letters on the keyboard utterly difficult; which ultimately negates the very purpose of the keyboard.

 iOS’ default keyboard, in contrast, stays away from the glam that third-party keyboards use to attract downloads and focuses purely on the typing experience.
 It’s the epitome of what Apple does best– perform a function in the simplest way possible.